daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-02-18-E5-January-March-September-Calcification-Samples.md

 ## Processing the E5 January and March 2020 Instantaneous Calcification Samples

 ### **Goal**
-Process calcification samples collected for the [E5 uROL Epigenetics Project](https://urol-e5.github.io) from January and March 2020 (timepoint 1 and 2).
-The samples were collected in January (n = X) and March (n = X) 2020 and fixed with 75uL of saturated mercuric chloride for transportation back to URI on November, 22nd 2020.
+Process calcification samples collected for the [E5 uROL Epigenetics Project](https://urol-e5.github.io) from January, March, and September 2020 (timepoints 1, 2, and 3).
+The samples were collected in January (n = X), March (n = X), and September 2020 (n = X) and fixed with 75uL of saturated mercuric chloride for transportation back to URI on November, 22nd 2020.
+All samples were brought back from the January and March timepoints, but only 51 bottles could fit in the containers from the September timepoint.
+The remaining samples for the September and November 2020 timepoints are in Mo'orea in the LTER back lab.

 ### **Process**